Guideline on inappropriate and sensitive online content

 9. Denigrating or Disparaging Content

-The content of an advertisement should not have the aim of attacking or discrediting its competitors.
+Content should not have the aim of attacking or discrediting a party’s competitors.
 While comparison is good to promote vigorous competition, it should be based on the principle of fair competition instead of outright mockery, ridicule or attack.

 10. Use of People in Advertisements